jmoush/PlayX/README.md

 # PlayX
 This project is for the 22-23 Senior Design Team 02-PlayXtension at the University Of Kentucky.
-The resources for Keil,Stellaris,and AT commands are included in this project for reference and ease of access.
+# Keil uvision 5 Resources
+The ARM compiler version can be downloaded at https://developer.arm.com/downloads/view/ACOMP5.
+If using version 5.29 or higher of MDK, Stellaris debugger needs an addon to work which can be downloaded at https://developer.arm.com/documentation/ka002280/latest.
+The code was compiled using MDK 5.38,version 5.06 update 7 (build 960) of keil uvision 5 and the stellaris drivers for debugging.
 # Microcontroller Connections
 Based on the Tiva TM4C123GXL:
 The port used for the pushbuttons are Port A 2-6